WW International (WW)

 Tara Comonte, President and Chief Executive Officer

-Ms. Comonte has served as President and Chief Executive Officer since February 2025, having previously been Interim President and Chief Executive Officer from September 2024 to February 2025.
-She possesses over two decades of executive leadership experience spanning corporate and digital strategy, technology, operations, and finance.
-Prior to her role at WW International, Ms. Comonte served as CEO of TMRW Life Sciences and held the positions of President and CFO at Shake Shack.
-She is also a board member for Kindbody and Strava.
+Ms. Comonte has served as President and Chief Executive Officer since February 2025, having previously been the Interim President and Chief Executive Officer from September 2024 to February 2025.
+She has been a director since June 2023.
+Ms. Comonte brings over two decades of executive leadership experience spanning corporate and digital strategy, technology, operations, and finance, having navigated a diverse range of industries and complex business transitions.

 Felicia DellaFortuna, Chief Financial Officer